 - Conclusion/Discussion: The Discussion should summarize but not repeat the Results.
 Be succinct.
 Is your hypothesis affirmed or refuted?
 Analyze your data and discuss strengths and limitations of the study.
 Consider structuring the discussion of research reports and systematic reviews, including meta-analyses, in the following sequence.
 First, briefly summarize key findings, with particular emphasis on how the findings add to the body of pertinent knowledge.
 Second, discuss possible mechanisms and explanations for the findings.
 Third, compare study results with relevant findings from other published work.
 Fourth, discuss the limitations of the present study and any methods used to minimize or compensate for those limitations.
 Fifth, mention any crucial future research directions.
 Sixth, conclude with a brief section that summarizes in a straightforward and circumspect manner the clinical implications of the work.

 - Data appearing in tables should be summarized, not duplicated, in the text.
-All data cited in the text should be checked carefully against the corresponding data in the tables to ensure that they correspond.

 Figures, Charts, Images